mongodb/docs-worker-pool/modules/persistence/README.md

 As part of integrating Snooty Parser with the unified Snooty toolchain, this module holds exclusive responsibility over transporting and persisting AST and metadata output artifacts from the parser into datastores.

-Currently, this module supports persistence to Mongodb Atlas instances, and is also responsible for mutation of entires at persist time.
+Currently, this module supports persistence to Mongodb Atlas instances, and is also responsible for mutation of entries at persist time.

 ## Installation

 By default, this module requires Node v14.17.6 and uses a `.nvmrc` file if using nvm.
-All that's required for use is running `npm ci`.
+Running `npm ci` to install all dependencies is required for usage.

+An example environment file is available at `sample.env`.
+Copy this file to `.env` in order to use a local environment file.

 ## Building and Running